datacarpentry/OpenRefine-ecology-lesson/index.md

 ---

 A part of the data workflow is preparing the data for analysis.
-Some of this involves data cleaning, where errors in the data are identifed and corrected or formatting made consistent.
+Some of this involves data cleaning, where errors in the data are identified and corrected or formatting made consistent.
 This step must be taken with the same care and attention to reproducibility as the analysis.